StarRocks/starrocks/README.md

 ## Upstream

-[Apache Doris](https://github.com/apache/incubator-doris) is the upstream of StarRocks.
-We are very grateful to Apache Doris community for contributing such an excellent OLAP database.
+[Apache Doris(incubating)](https://github.com/apache/incubator-doris) is the upstream of StarRocks.
+We are very grateful to Apache Doris(incubating) community for contributing such an excellent OLAP database.

-StarRocks is developed based on Apache Doris (version 0.13 in early 2020).
-We have adopted the framework and columnar storage engine from Apache Doris, while added a full vectorized execution engine, CBO optimizer, real-time update engine, and other important features.
+StarRocks was developed based on version 0.13 of Apache Doris (incubating) released in early 2020.
+We have adopted the framework and columnar storage engine from Apache Doris(incubating), while added a full vectorized execution engine, CBO optimizer, real-time update engine, and other important features.

-Of the approximately 700K lines of code currently in StarRocks, about 40% is identical to Apache Doris (which is still under the Apache 2.0 license), leaving 60%  as additions or modification (Statistics from GitHub, September 2021）.
+Of the approximately 700K lines of code currently in StarRocks, about 40% is identical to Apache Doris(incubating), which is still under the Apache 2.0 license, leaving 60% as additions or modification.*

-We will continue to contribute to Apache Doris and help to build the open source ecosystem in the future.
+We will continue to contribute to Apache Doris(incubating) and help to build the open source ecosystem in the future.

+\* Statistics from GitHub, September 2021

 ## Install